Skip to content

 Ever noticed certain products you browse end up following you wherever you go online?
 That’s called remarketing.

-This is a highly effective method of PPC advertising as it retargets people that have already shown a genuine interest in your product or service.
+This is a highly effective method of PPC advertising as it retargets people who have already shown a genuine interest in your product or service.

-By being reminded of this interest, this convenient method could convince the prospective customer to convert and make a purchase.
+This convenient method could convince the prospective customer to convert and make a purchase by reminding them of this interest.

 Here’s a clever example of retargeting from ASOS: